 Committed to Helping Clients Become and Remain Financially Independent

 The Greenville Financial Group was founded in 2001 by John E. T. Taylor.
-Utilizing his MBA and more than 25 years of experience in the financial services industry, John has established a comprehensive financial services firm.
+Utilizing his MBA and nearly 30 years of experience in the financial services industry, John has established a comprehensive financial services firm.
 GFG is committed to helping clients become and remain financially independent by creating individualized Roadmaps® specific to each client's values and goals.
 Our values-based planning technique helps you delegate worrying about money to us and free your time to focus on what is most important to you.
 Our team strives to provide exceptional, timely service and a high quality experience.

 Here is a look at the state of the Economy and Markets: 1Q2018